leannengong/leannengong-visualization-portfolio/README.md

 At the very bottom of the page is the footer with shows my contact information.

 Clicking the visualizations page leads to the visualizations.html page that displays the two SVG visualizations.
+The first is a bar graph showing times i played a game, and the second is a flower where you can hover to change the petal colours.